lindenb/jvarkit/docs/VCFBed.md

     -ignoreFiltered, --ignoreFiltered
       [20171031] Ignore FILTERed Variants (should be faster)
       Default: false
-    -m, --map
-      unindexed bed file, will be loaded in memory (faster than tribble/tabix but memory consumming)
     -mx, --max-extend
-      [20180123] used with option 'x': don't extend to more than 'max' bases.
+      [20180123] used with option 'x': don't extend to more than 'max' bases.A distance specified as a positive integer.Comma are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 1000
+    --fast, --memory
+      Load files in memory (faster than tribble/tabix but memory consumming)
+      Default: false
     -mofb, --min-overlap-bed-fraction
       [20180822]	Minimum overlap required as a fraction of BED record.
     -mofr, --min-overlap-fraction